thinking-with-computers/ludus/language.md

 Some expressions may only be used in the "top level" of a script.
 Because they are the toplevel, they are assured to be statically knowable.
 These include: `ns`, `use`, `import`, and `test`.

 ### Non-binding expressions
 Some forms may take any expression that does _not_ [bind a name](#Words-and-bindings), for example, any entry in a collection, or the right-hand side of a `let` binding.
-This is because binding a name in some positions is ambiguous, or nonsensical.
+This is because binding a name in some positions is ambiguous, or nonsensical, or leads to unwarranted complications.

 ### Simple expressions
 Many complex forms will only accept "simple" expressions.
 Formally, simple expressions are either literal (atomic, string, or collection literals) or synthetic expressions.
-They are expressions which do not take sub-expressions.
+They are expressions which do not take sub-expressions: no `if`, `when`, `match`, etc. (`do` expressions are currently not simple, but that may be revised.)

 ## Words and bindings
-Ludus uses "words" to bind values to names.
+Ludus uses _words_ to bind values to names.
 Words must start with a lower case ASCII letter, and can subsequently include any letter character (modulo backing character encoding), as well as , `_`, `/`, `?`, `!`, and `*`.

-Ludus binds values to names immutably and permanently: no name may ever be re-bound to a different value.
+Ludus binds values to names immutably and permanently: no name in the same scope may ever be re-bound to a different value.
 (Although see [refs](#references-and-state), below.

 Attempting to use an unbound name (a word that has not had a value bound to it) will result in a panic.